 Experimental Design

-Using a randomized waitlist control group design with repeated measures, we investigated (a) the students’ and scientists’ evaluations of the program as well as (b) the effects after 4 weeks (delayed posttest [T3]; see Figure 3).
+Using a RCT, we investigated (a) the students’ and scientists’ evaluations of the program as well as (b) the effects after 4 weeks (delayed posttest [T3]; see Figure 3).
 Specifically, the intervention group (IG) participated in a pretest before the workshops [T1], a posttest directly after the workshops [T2], and a delayed posttest 4 weeks after the workshops [T3].
 The control group (CG) participated in a first pretest approximately 4 weeks before the workshops [T1], a second pretest before the workshops [T3], and a posttest directly after the workshops [T4].
 However, due to unavoidable logistical reasons (school holidays), it was not possible to randomize all of the workshops (two workshops had to be IGs).
 Ultimately, four of the workshops could be randomly assigned to the IG or the CG (the results for just those workshops are reported in the Online Supplemental Material).
 Using a random number generator, the randomization was conducted by an impartial person from the first author’s institution.

 The tests (questionnaires) were administered by the heritage language teachers (not the STEM professionals) or the workshop coordinator during class time.
 Each teacher/coordinator was given instructions beforehand (in an email attachment and verbally through a call) with regard to how to administer the test.
 For both the IG and CG, all survey questions were read aloud to the students (in Portuguese) to ensure that the students’ reading capacities did not influence their understanding of the items.
 The questionnaire items were written in Portuguese, and a translation into the majority language (English or German, respectively) was provided as well (see Table 12 in the Supplement).